dikylung/EdgeServicesWorkshop/EdgeServicesWorkshop.md

 <p>i) Read description - Fill up the “Title:” with “Saying Hello!”, “Message:” with “Just wanted to say hi - since I’m new here”.
 Observe that you’re getting a success “200” response.</p>
 <p>ii) Now, for the attack on the Database!
 Fill up the “Title:” with “Saying Hello Again!”, “Message:” with <code>Just wanted to say hi - since I'm new here&lt;script language="javascript" type="text/javascript"&gt;alert("Uploading a malicious script into the forum.
 Hopefully I can capture some sensitive data");&lt;/script&gt;.</code></p>
 <blockquote>
-<p>Observe that your XSS attack on the vulnerable website has been blocked with Chrome Developer Tool</p>
+<p>Observe that your XSS attack on the vulnerable website has been blocked on the Chrome Developer Tool</p>
 </blockquote>
 </li>
 <li>
 <p>On the left hand side, select <strong>“Cross Site Scripting (XSS)”</strong> and then select “Reflected XSS Attack”</p>
 <p>i) Fill up the “Enter your three digit access code:” with <code>111&lt;script&gt; var test = "username=John Smith; expires=Thu, 18 Dec 2013 12:00:00 UTC; path=/";alert(test)&lt;/script&gt;</code></p>
 <blockquote>
-<p>Observe that you’ve successfully executed a XSS attack on the vulnerable website.</p>
+<p>Observe that your XSS attack on the vulnerable website has been blocked on the Chrome Developer Tool.</p>
 </blockquote>
 <p><img src="https://raw.githubusercontent.com/jeankoay88/EdgeServicesWorkshop/master/Images/congrats.png" alt="enter image description here"></p>
 </li>